anavarre/drucker/README.md

 $ ./drucker.sh
 ```

-During the build process, _drucker_ will expect two things from you:
+During the build process, _drucker_ will prompt you twice to:

 * Enter the path to your SSH public key (in order to run [Ansible](https://www.ansible.com/) orchestration on your container). `~/.ssh/id_rsa.pub` is assumed, but you can enter the path to a custom public key
 * Enter the SUDO password to run the [Ansible](https://www.ansible.com/) playbook.
 Just type `drucker`